Zum Inhalt springen

 WCAG 2.2 Accessibility Audit: The Foundation of Every Project

 The WCAG 2.2 accessibility audit is the starting point of every accessibility initiative.
 Without a solid baseline assessment, neither efforts can be realistically estimated nor measures meaningfully prioritized.
 Our audit process follows the methodology of EN 301 549 and systematically tests all 78 success criteria of WCAG 2.2 at conformance level AA.
 We combine three testing levels: automated tests quickly and reliably identify technical barriers, manual expert evaluation checks context and understandability, and assistive technology testing ensures actual usability.
+The fixed price for an SME website up to 30 pages starts at €2,480.

 The audit begins with joint scope definition: which pages and processes will be tested?
 For online shops, the typical audit scope covers the homepage, category overviews, product detail pages, search function, shopping cart, checkout process, login, registration and contact form.
 For corporate websites, service pages, blog articles, FAQ sections and interactive elements like tabs, accordions and sliders are commonly added.
 Selection follows the principle of representativeness: we test all page types that map typical usage paths.